NicholasRabbit/C-Code/README.md

 # c-code
-These codes will be updating when I am learning C.
+These codes will be updated when I am learning C.